jjmonteiro/ha-net-monitor/README.md

 To set up the Network Monitor integration:
 - Go to **Settings > Devices & Services > Integrations** in Home Assistant.
 - Click **"Add Integration"** and search for **Network Monitor**.
-- Enter your desired sensor name, IP range (CIDR or range), and scan interval.
+- Enter your desired sensor name, IP range (CIDR or range), and scan interval (pause between scans).
+- Create as many sensors as required, adjust consider online setting as necessary.
 - You can change these options at any time from the integration's options menu in the UI.

 ### Sensor State and Attributes